AfzalNMSU/CV_TransformingImages/README.md

 ### 1. Change the size of the image to 1080×1920 (make sure the image you start with is not already 1080×1920).
 If we give the following parameter values and call the "TransformingImages_Q2_1.m" file, we will get the corresponding output images.
-[NOTE: we definitely have to put the semi-colon ';' after each line, otherwise it will print numeric values of that variable in the command window.]
+[NOTE: we definitely have to put the semi-colon ';' after each command line, otherwise it will print numeric values of that variable in the command window.]
 >> TransformType = 'scaling';
 >> s = 0.5;
 >> TransformMatrix = [s 0 0; 0 s 0; 0 0 1];